Hijab: Modern approaches

-The hijab is also a common cultural practice for Muslims in the West.
-For example, according to a Pew Research Center survey, among the roughly 1 million Muslim women living in the U.S., 43% regularly wear headscarves, while about a half do not cover their hair.
-In another Pew Research Center poll (from 2011), 36% of Muslim American women reported wearing the hijab whenever they were in public, with an additional 24% saying they wear it most or some of the time, while 40% said they never wore the headcover.

 History

 Pre-Islamic veiling practices

 Veiling did not originate with the advent of Islam.
 Statuettes depicting veiled priestesses date back as far as 2500 BC.
 Elite women in ancient Mesopotamia and in the Byzantine, Greek, and Persian empires wore the veil as a sign of respectability and high status.
 In ancient Mesopotamia, Assyria had explicit sumptuary laws detailing which women must veil and which women must not, depending upon the woman's class, rank, and occupation in society.
 Female slaves and prostitutes were forbidden to veil and faced harsh penalties if they did so.
 Veiling was thus not only a marker of aristocratic rank, but also served to "differentiate between 'respectable' women and those who were publicly available".

 Strict seclusion and the veiling of matrons were also customary in ancient Greece.
 Between 550 and 323 BCE, prior to Christianity, respectable women in classical Greek society were expected to seclude themselves and wear clothing that concealed them from the eyes of strange men.
 Roman pagan custom included the practice of the head covering worn by the priestesses of Vesta (Vestal Virgins).

 It is not clear whether the Hebrew Bible contains prescriptions with regard to veiling, but rabbinic literature presents it as a question of modesty (tzniut).
 Modesty became an important rabbinic virtue in the early Roman period, and it may have been intended to distinguish Jewish women from their non-Jewish counterparts in Babylonian and later in Greco-Roman society.
 According to rabbinical precepts, married Jewish women have to cover their hair (cf. Mitpaḥat).
 The surviving representations of veiled Jewish women may reflect general Roman customs rather than particular Jewish practices.
 According to Fadwa El Guindi, at the inception of Christianity, Jewish women were veiling their heads and faces.